ntvpz/sql/_posts/2020-10-26-mysql-disable-foreign-key-constraint-temporarily.md

 ### 3. A little trick, use `ON DELETE SET NULL`

-Instead of turning foreign key check on and off which might cause unwanted data integrity issue, you can use `ON DELETE SET NULL` on the target table:
+Instead of turning foreign key check on and off which might cause unwanted data integrity issues, you can use `ON DELETE SET NULL` on the target table:

 Alter the table and delete the current foreign key first: